-Ruben Ravago is counsel in Nixon Peabody’s Real Estate and Community Development practice group, where he focuses on the representation of developers, nonprofits, investors, lenders, and government agencies involved with for-sale housing.
-Ruben also advises select cooperative and condominium board clients as special counsel, with an emphasis on corporate reorganizations or major redevelopment or infill initiatives.
+Ruben Ravago is counsel in Nixon Peabody’s Real Estate and Community Development practice group, where he focuses on the representation of developers, investors, nonprofits and government agencies involved with for-sale housing.
+Ruben also represents lenders to owners of stabilized properties and development projects throughout the US, and to owners and operators of seniors housing and assisted living facilities.

 Having a background in traditional real estate and real estate finance, with added specialties in coop/condo structures and seniors housing and care, means that I also do a lot of peer review for lenders and investors looking to invest in complex condominium or cooperative projects, and am well situated to provide strategic structuring advice, and to negotiate sophisticated JV investment arrangements.

 I also assist nonprofits in the creation of leasehold condominiums, which enables them to get the benefit of an exemption from real estate taxes.
 Doing so results in a “win-win” situation, where the landlord to a nonprofit gets a financially stronger long-term tenant, and the nonprofit gets more resources to dedicate to their mission.

 With any type of transaction, giving good strategic advice requires understanding both the applicable legal and regulatory backdrop, as well as the particular history and circumstances that give rise to a particular transaction or issue.
 Appreciating the whole picture helps maximize value for clients and identify a framework for successful negotiations.